HoneyGol-Microsystems/vesp-alpha/README.md

 ./make.py vivado
 ```

 To specify a custom directory path, use `--path`.
-Beware, everything in the specified directory will be deleted, unless `--no-overwrite` is specified.
+If any project already exists in the default (or specified) path, it will be opened.
+Otherwise, a new one will be created.
+You can force script to overwrite an existing project using `--clean`.

 By default, a project will be created and Vivado will stay in Tcl mode.
 To launch the GUI, use the `--gui` switch:
 ```sh